code-hike/v1/apps/talk/tts.md

 This one with typescript is also interesting.

-If we go to the implementation, we see that we are taking the code from the codeblock and running the typescript compiler, **inside the component**.
+If we go to the implementation, we see that we are taking the code from the codeblock and running the typescript compiler, inside the component.
 And then after that we also run syntax highlighting.

 This is because, if you use a framework that supports react server components, every component that we saw, by default is a server component, and server here means build server, so any code we put there is resolved at build time.
 And that allows some really cool use cases.